 If you think we have wrongfully ended your membership, you can make a complaint (also called a grievance); see Chapter 9 for how to file a complaint.
-If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your Part D late enrollment penalty, if owed, within our grace period, you can make a complaint.
+If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your premiums within our grace period, you make a complaint.
 For complaints, we will review our decision again.
-Chapter 9, Section 10 of this document tells how to make a complaint, or you can call us at 1-877-374-7993 between 8 AM - 8 PM Central, 7 days a week from October 1 - March 31, and 8 AM - 8 PM Central, Monday through Friday, April 1 - September 30.
+Chapter 9, Section 10 of this document tells how to make a complaint, or you can call us at 1-877-374-7993 between 8AM - 8PM Central, 7 days a week from October 1 - March 31, and 8AM - 8PM Central, Monday through Friday, April 1 - September 30.
 TTY users should call 711.
+You must make your request no later than 60 days after the date your membership ends.
 You must make your request no later than 60 days after the date your membership ends.